2023 Best Value Chemistry Bachelor's Degree Schools in the Southwest Region

 Full Chemistry at Texas Tech University Report

-Sam Houston State University did quite well in this year’s ranking of the best places for chemistry students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the distant town of Huntsville, SHSU is a public school with a fairly large student population.
+Sam Houston State University landed the #8 spot in the 2023 rankings for the best value bachelor’s degree chemistry programs.
+Located in the distant town of Huntsville, SHSU is a public school with a very large student population.

 The average tuition and fees for an out-of-state undergraduate student at SHSU are $18,752 a year.